defi-wonderland/handbook/sites/wonderland/blog/2023-04-05-a-mev-racing-story.md

 However, there was a loophole.
 The relay did not verify the validity of the signed block header and would try to broadcast it regardless.
 Although the beacon chain would naturally reject the block sent by the relay, the relay would still disclose the block's contents to the proposer.
 This gave the proposer an opportunity to modify transactions and broadcast a modified block uncontested to the entire network, giving them an unfair advantage.
 This is exactly what the attacker used on April the 3rd.

-The proposer's behavior of signing two headers in the same slot is a **[slashable offense](https://twitter.com/terencechain/status/1642898223076614144)**.
-However, the penalty for such an offense is a meager amount of 1ETH and rewards for the subsequent 36 days.
-This penalty is a minor cost compared to the potential profit gained from such an act.
+The proposer's signing of two headers in the same slot is a [slashable offense](https://twitter.com/terencechain/status/1642898223076614144).
+The penalty is only 1 ETH plus rewards withheld for 36 days, which is small compared to the potential profits.

 However, Flashbots has taken measures to address this issue by implementing a **[patch](https://github.com/flashbots/mev-boost-relay/pull/330)**.
 This patch ensures that the relay checks whether their block has been successfully published before revealing the block's content to the proposer, mitigating the risk of such attacks in the future.